 John McLennan (Anatomy and Physiology tutor):

 John studied yoga therapy in Trivandrum with Dr Pillai in the 80s, co-organised several yoga therapy weekends for the Yoga Culture and Therapy Foundation and the residential Yoga Therapy programme at Girton College.
 Keen to deepen his knowledge of anatomy and physiology, he then studied physiotherapy at Guy’s hospital in London.
 He also studied Five Element acupuncture at Leamington Spa and Eight Principle acupuncture in York in the 90s.
-He has worked full time as a physiotherapist in the NHS for 25 years and has recently retired from the position of Lead Physiotherapist for the Lothian Chronic Pain Service.
-He has specialised in chronic pain for the last 18 years.
+He worked full time as a physiotherapist in the NHS for 25 years retiring from the position of Lead Physiotherapist for the Lothian Chronic Pain Service in 2015.
+He specialised in chronic pain for the last 18 years of his work as a physio.
 He brings together a deep understanding of western anatomy and physiology with the philosophy and practice of eastern disciplines.

 Duncan is the principal teacher, founder and director of the Devon School of Yoga. (www.devonyoga.com) He is a practising yoga teacher/ therapist, shiatsu practitioner and is qualified in ayurvedic foot pressure massage (chavutty thirumal).
 Duncan healed himself of asthma using yoga therapy and has now been practising yoga for over 30 years and teaching for over 25 years.
 In the early eighties he spent three consecutive winters in South India studying with the late Dr B P Pillai, former director of the government recognised Yoga Therapy Foundation, Trivandrum, Kerala.
 Duncan brings a wealth of experience to his holistic yoga teaching and courses.
 He has worked with teenage students with learning difficulties and has led practical stress management programmes in schools.
 He also teaches several weekly classes and has been teaching yoga therapy training courses for many years.